vic9112/gem5-exercises/project/README.md

 # Gem5 project

-- 'makefile': makefile runner, which will run all corner.
-For single run, please see 'run_example.sh'
+- `makefile`: makefile runner, which will run all corners.
+For a single run, please see `run_example.sh`
-- scripts/: All Python configuration scripts used in your design, including custom hierarchy, topology, and runner scripts('hardware/fs_resnet.py')
+- scripts/: All Python configuration scripts used in your design, including custom hierarchy, topology, and runner scripts(`hardware/fs_resnet.py`)
 - results/: Simulation logs and output files such as stats.txt for both baseline and optimized configurations, showing simSeconds measured strictly within the ROI.
-- 'run_example.sh': example makefile configuration
+- `run_example.sh`: example makefile configuration
 - report.pdf

 # Suggest Configuration